rara-treks/rara-user/public/assets/policies/human-resource-policy.md

 ### 16.1 Standards of Employees' Conduct

-- Employees shall respect and abide by the vision, mission and values, prevailing Policies, Rules, Regulations and Guidelines of CHN and also respect Instructions of their supervisor and/or concerned Manager
+- Employees shall respect and abide by the vision, mission and values, prevailing Policies, Rules, Regulations and Guidelines of Rara Treks and also respect Instructions of their supervisor and/or concerned Manager
-- Employees must perform their duties honestly, efficiently and diligently to preserve and promote the good reputation of CHN
+- Employees must perform their duties honestly, efficiently and diligently to preserve and promote the good reputation of Rara Treks
 - Employees must respect and cooperate and must be accountable and disciplined to accomplish the company's objectives
 - Employees shall not ask for any favor or accept any gift as an inducement for extracting a due advantage
-- Employees shall respect and provide cooperation to the stakeholders and clients of CHN
+- Employees shall respect and provide cooperation to the stakeholders and clients of Rara Treks
-- Employees shall not work for any business, organization, firm, or any other institution, which competes, supplies goods to or subscribes services from the CHN
+- Employees shall not work for any business, organization, firm, or any other institution, which competes, supplies goods to or subscribes services from Rara Treks
 - Employees shall not act as a media person for any newspaper, press association or any other media house unless specified
-- Unless otherwise authorized by the CEO, no employee should communicate to any media house or press on behalf of CHN
+- Unless otherwise authorized by the CEO, no employee should communicate to any media house or press on behalf of Rara Treks
 - Employees shall not get involved in politics
 - An employee shall not share the policies, guidelines, plans, budget, and other official documents any outside individuals or organizations